- While many leading Wall Street firms are making climate pledges, these are not always backed up with action.

 As fund managers increasingly turn to environmental, social and governance (ESG) criteria, advancing public policy that accelerates decarbonization can generate tailwinds for financial performance.

-Given its considerable influence, Wall Street could have an active role in driving government policy towards more ambitious and innovative climate approaches and solutions, but only if finance leaders get off the sidelines.
+Given its considerable influence, Wall Street could have an active role in driving government policy towards more ambitious and innovative climate change investing, but only if finance leaders get off the sidelines.

 Right now, the choice for executives is clear: take a seat at the climate policy table, or miss opportunities to build a better future for your business.